- Date of Birth19 Apr 1978

 All your dental needs can be catered for under one roof.
 We provide cosmetic dentistry, tooth whitening, implants, Invisalign, gum treatments, Denture Clinic, dental hygiene, Dental Plan available, disabled access, chicken are seen on NHS, free consultations for all new patients.

 Expert care for all the family

 Contact 01664 562092 or visit our website: www.highstdentalcare.co.uk

-He started his coaching career by leading Tigers to the Final of the Premiership Sevens for the first time in August 2013 and took a lead role in the run to the Anglo-Welsh Cup victory in 2016/17 as Tigers became the first three-time winners of the tournament.
+He started his coaching career by leading Tigers to the Premiership Sevens Final for the first time in August 2013 and took a lead role in the run to the Anglo-Welsh Cup in 2016/17 as Tigers became the first three-time winners of the tournament.

 He took over as interim head coach when O’Connor departed after the opening game of the 2018/19 season and the appointment was confirmed in December 2018.